danielmuu/wahlblock-backend/README.md

 ### 1.1 Get info about a election

 Returns for a election id the election information with title, description and election period.
+(Atm only one election in dummy data, so Id is 1)

 | **URL** |
 |:---|